TheOpponent/mr-otcs/README.md

 # Mr. OTCS
-A script to play a list of video files in a continuous loop and produce schedules based on upcoming videos in the playlist.
+A script to play a list of video files in a continuous loop, transcode it to RTMP, and produce schedules based on upcoming videos in the playlist.
 Requires Python 3.7 or later and ffprobe.

 See the [wiki](https://github.com/TheOpponent/mr-otcs/wiki) for installation instructions on Raspberry Pi.